sbhardwaj7529/LovelyOrdersApp/README.md

 3. Exec inside the container and run migrations

-`docker exec -it bash` <br>
+`docker exec -it bash <br>
-`python manage.py migrate`
+python manage.py migrate`

 The API should now be accessible at http://localhost:8000

 ## Populate orders from the third-party API

-You can use the provided management command to populate your database with orders from the third-party API:
+You can use the provided management command to populate your database with orders from the third-party API (located at https://orders-staging-api-fc7lwmf3uq-el.a.run.app/orders/all ):

 `python manage.py populate_orders`